bioexcel/cwl-engine-guide/docs/partial_cwl_implementation/cromwell.md

 > Install guides?
 Yes

 Cromwell is a command line client so it does not require any installation.
 Even the server setup does not require any installation.
-All that is needed is to have Java install on the machine/
+All that is needed is to have Java installed.

 ## Features